Howie Morales: Election

 In December 2017, Morales announced his candidacy for the office of the Lieutenant Governor of New Mexico.
 Under the slogan "New Day for New Mexico," Morales called for policies to create more jobs and economic growth, stronger classrooms and student achievement, and strong protections of air, water and land.
-He was endorsed by the Santa Fe New Mexican.

-On June 5, 2018, Morales defeated former Majority Leader of the New Mexico House of Representatives Rick Miera and Doña Ana County Commissioner Billy Garrett in the Democratic primary contest.
+He was endorsed by the Santa Fe New Mexican.On June 5, 2018, Morales defeated former Majority Leader of the New Mexico House of Representatives Rick Miera and Doña Ana County Commissioner Billy Garrett in the Democratic primary contest.
 Morales received 47.1% of the vote, and won all but three counties.

-In the November 6, 2018 general election, the Michelle Lujan/Morales ticket won election as governor and lieutenant governor, respectively, winning 57.2% of the vote and defeating the Republican ticket of Steve Pearce and Michelle Garcia Holmes.
+In the November 6, 2018 general election, the Michelle Lujan Grisham/Morales ticket won election as governor and lieutenant governor, respectively, winning 57.2% of the vote and defeating the Republican ticket of Steve Pearce and Michelle Garcia Holmes.

+In November 2022, Morales was re-elected with Governor Michelle Lujan Grisham.

 Tenure

 As Lieutenant Governor, Howie Morales presides in meetings of the New Mexico Senate.
 In January 2019, Governor Lujan Grisham asked Morales to lead the state New Mexico Public Education Department (PED) for the first few weeks of the new administration until a permanent secretary was named.

 During that period, Lujan Grisham issued two executive orders eliminating future use of the PARCC standardized test.
 Karen Trujillo, an educator and researcher, was named secretary at the end of January 2019.
 Morales promoted Lujan Grisham's education policy.

 During his time in office, Howie Morales has championed more investments in quality afterschool learning and early childhood education in New Mexico.

 Morales participates in the national Council of State Governments, serving as a co-chair of its Fiscal Health Subcommittee tasked with exploring policies that support resilient state budgets and the fiscal status and operations of states to ensure state governments are financially prepared for unexpected crises in the future.

 In 2020, Morales was a fellow of the Hunt-Kean Leadership program, which brings together senior-level political leaders who have the knowledge, skill, and desire to be effective, equity-minded education policymakers at the state level.
 He continues to regularly participate in their panels and discussions on early childhood education policy.

+Throughout his terms in office, Morales participated in meetings and policy discussions of the National Lieutenant Governors Association (NLGA).
+Morales was active in the Democratic Lieutenant Governors Association (DLGA) to help support fellow Democratic lieutenant governors across the nation, serving on the organization's Executive Committee in 2023.

+In November 2023, Morales convened the first annual New Mexico Safe School Summit (NMS3), a multi-agency effort focused on school safety.
+The Summit featured a broad discussion of how to better protect New Mexico students and schools, Pre-K/Elementary to higher education, and how to empower and train communities to create safe school environments conducive to more learning.